acmoura/acmoura.github.io/content/home/about.md

 # Biography

 I am a PhD candidate in Economics at Tilburg University.
+I am interested in microeconometrics applications within health economics.
+My current research topics include identifying the sources of regional variation in healthcare expenditures and competition in the market for over-the-counter drugs.

+My supervisors are Martin Salm and Jan Boone.
+I expect to graduate in summer 2021.

 You can download a full version of my CV {{% staticref "files/cv - AM.pdf" %}}here{{% /staticref %}}.